Apple Oxidation Science Experiment [Free Worksheet]

 Apple Oxidation Experiment Vinegar

-Baking soda, however, made the apple brown faster.
-Alkaline (high pH level) liquids contain higher amounts of oxygen.
-Therefore, covering the apple with baking soda solution actually brought more oxygen to the surface of the apple, accelerating the browning.
+Baking soda made the apple brown faster too.
+Alkaline (high pH) liquids, like a baking soda solution, contain higher amounts of available oxygen, so coating the apple actually brought more oxygen to the surface and accelerated the reaction.

 Apple Oxidation Experiment Baking Soda